 The Expanded Child Tax Credit

 The Center on Budget and Policy Priorities protested the changes to the Child Tax Credit from the beginning.
 On the surface, the changes appeared generous.
 Not so, said the CBPP, at least not for the lowest income families.

 This tax credit has always been tricky to calculate.
 Technically, it’s nonrefundable so all it could do was eliminate any tax bill you might have owed.
 But there was a tack-on—the Additional Child Tax Credit.
 This would allow a portion of the credit to become refundable, meaning that after it erased your tax bill, you could expect to receive a check from the IRS for part of the balance.

 The nonrefundable part of the old tax credit was $1,000 per child.
-The new tax bill amps this up to $2,000 and makes up to $1,400 of that amount refundable while eliminating the "extra" Additional Child Tax Credit.
+The TCJA amped that up to $2,000, and it made up to $1,400 of that amount refundable while eliminating the "extra" Additional Child Tax Credit.

 A single mom earning $10,000 has less income over $3,000 than does a middle-income family earning $50,000.
 In fact, she doesn't have enough income to qualify for the full $1,400 refundable part of the credit.

 It’s Not Forever

-Many if not most of the provisions are scheduled to expire or “sunset” on December 31, 2025 unless Congress rolls up their shirtsleeves once again and renews them or otherwise haggles out a whole new tax bill at that time.
+Many—if not most—of the provisions are scheduled to expire or “sunset” on December 31, 2025 unless Congress rolls up their shirtsleeves once again and renews them or otherwise haggles out a whole new tax bill at that time.

 The Tax Policy Center warns that more than 10% of Americans can expect their tax bills to jump again after 2025, even if they receive tax relief between now and then, assuming the provisions are allowed to sunset.

 The Tax Cuts and Jobs Act is expected to cost the government some $1.5 trillion in revenues, and that’s obviously not sustainable over the long haul.
 So, stand by and get ready to revisit this issue again in 2025.